dsaiontz/CS4641_ML_Project/MidtermReport.md

 # Next Steps

+Our next step is to pipe 100 more images into the dataset.
+We will have two datasets, one with car doors visible and one without.
+We will then use those datasets to train a neural network.
+From there, all that's left is to test it with variety options and document everything.

 # Distribution of Work

 David Saiontz: Find and add 25 images to dataset, wrote the K-Means clustering method and added programatic determination of elbow in elbow method.
 Also helped in creating the single powerpoint slide for touchpoint 2.

 Spencer Shook: Found 25 images for the dataset, came up with initial project idea and helped to define project goals and methods, assisted in creating powerpoint fortouchpoint 2, presented progress for touchpoint 2.

+Liam Gedney: Found 25 images for the dataset, wrote results section of readme, wrote next steps section of midterm report.